forcedotcom/lwc-playground-export/README.md

 $ sfdx playground:export -i <ID> --name myproj
 ```

 If you want to have the project pushed to a git repo set the remote flag.
+Make sure this is a completely empty repository.

 ```
 $ sfdx playground:export -i <ID> --name myproj --remote https://github.com/username/repo